-Our work in relation to this risk is ongoing at the time of writing this report.
-To date:
+Our work in relation to this risk is now complete.

 - We have not identified any evidence of material management override. - We have not identified any instances of inappropriate judgements being applied or other management bias both in relation to accounting estimates and other balances and transactions. - We have not identified any other transactions which appeared unusual or outside the Council's normal course of business.